 The magical items and treasure are the main draw for me.
 Especially as a new player or DM you will want to look through the DMG for balance purposes.
 As a new DM you should stick close to the magic items and treasures in the DMG (and XGtE) for what you reward your players with.
 This will also serve as a good point of reference for when you create your own items.

-There’s a lot of great content in the DMG, but I don’t find it necessary to have in order to run a game for either a DM or a player.
+This is all great stuff for a DM, especially a new one, but I don’t find it necessary to have in order to run a game as a DM or even play the game as a player.

 Tier 4 – Fun Extras